Inpatient Trauma Treatment

 - One-on-one sessions with a social worker who can assist with everyday issues

-- Couples or family therapy as needed with your assigned social worker
+- Partner or family meetings as needed with your assigned social worker

 Discharge From Inpatient Trauma Treatment